 This week I’ll be writing about Longwood Gardens and my annual visit to its spectacular holiday display, A Longwood Christmas.
 I was thrilled to discover that this year’s show is dedicated to France.
 Entitled ‘C’est Magnifique!’, it was inspired by founder Pierre S. du Pont and his vision for the property, which was named after his great-great-grandfather, a French economist and writer who immigrated to America at the end of the French Revolution.
 Continue reading →

-Yesterday I supervised the planting of two thousand spring-flowering bulbs.
-We laid them individually in patterns and dug them one-by-one into the earth.
-When we were finished, we dressed the bulbs with mulch and stepped back to admire our handiwork.
-You could almost feel the energy emanating from all those future flowers tucked so snugly underground.
+Yesterday I supervised the planting of 5,000 spring-flowering bulbs.
+We laid them out in patterns and dug them one-by-one into the earth.
+When we were finished, we dressed the bulbs with mulch and all stepped back to admire our handiwork.
+You could almost sense the pulse of spring making its way up from underground.
 Continue reading →

 The end of September can be a tough time for gardens.
 Leaves lose their deep green luster, stems start to brown and many perennials have simply lost their will to survive.
 Add to that the fact that the lower the sun gets in the sky, the more dull colors can appear and suddenly, the same flowers that looked so vibrant in summer begin to take on a more muted, less enthusiastic look.
 Continue reading →